tylim88/Firebox/README.md

 credit: https://codesandbox.io/s/h4xfy

-There is not much information I can found on web, the above repo is one that has almost complete minimum viable solution.
+There is not much demo I can found on web, most are Codepen like example that cannot do import and transpilation

+The above Codesandbox is one that has almost complete minimum viable solution.

 Improvements: